schemathesis/schemathesis/docs/python.rst

 - ``response_schema_conformance``.
 The response content does not conform to the schema defined for this specific response;
 - ``negative_data_rejection``.
 The API accepts data that is invalid according to the schema;
 - ``response_headers_conformance``.
 The response headers does not contain all defined headers.
+- ``use_after_free``.
+The API returned a non-404 response a successful DELETE operation on a resource. **NOTE**: At the moment it is only available in state-machine-based stateful testing.

 Validation happens in the ``case.call_and_validate`` function, but you can add your code to verify the response conformance as you do in regular Python tests.
 By default, all available checks will be applied, but you can customize it by passing a tuple of checks explicitly: